kviljoen/uct-srst2/docs/installation.md

 ## 4) Docker and/or Singularity setup
 If you are not working on UCT hex, you may have to adapt the dockerfile in this repository for your own use, e.g. to add user-defined bind points.
 The `Dockerfile` can be built into a docker image on your own system (where docker has been installed) as follows:

-First pull the git repository:
+First pull the git repository e.g. :
 ```
 git clone https://github.com/uct-cbio/uct-yamp.git
 ```

-Now build a local image by navigating to the folder where the `Dockerfile` is located, then run the following command (be careful to add the dot!):
+Now build a local image by navigating to the folder where the `Dockerfile` is located and running the following command (be careful to add the dot!):

 ```
 docker build -t yampdocker .
 ```
 If you are working on a cluster environment you will likely have to convert the docker image to a singularity image.
-This can be done as follows:
+This can be done using [docker2singularity](https://github.com/singularityware/docker2singularity), e.g. as follows:

 ```
 docker run -v /var/run/docker.sock:/var/run/docker.sock -v /home/katie/h3abionet16S/singularity-containers/:/output --privileged -t --rm singularityware/docker2singularity d02667d8d22e